-In-person visit to the Nature Center: two or four-hour visits are available, with group sizes limited to 25 per group (including, students, teacher, chaperones, and one Asbury Woods Educator).
+In-person visit to the Nature Center: two or four-hour visits are available.
 Visit activities will be conducted primarily outdoors, following recommended COVID-19 safety and cleaning protocols.

 Outreach visit to schools: Asbury Woods education staff come to the school campus for an outdoor-based experience that utilizes the school property and includes Asbury Woods equipment and technology being brought to the students.
-This is ideal for schools that have transportation and/or field trip limitations in place this school year.
+This is ideal for schools that have transportation and/or field trip limitations in place.

 Virtual and synchronous: Asbury Woods educator will be live in the field on Asbury Woods property conducting the experiments, collecting samples, and showcasing the property while students view in real-time from their home or classroom.
 These visits will provide for real-time interaction, questions, and discussion.
 Preparatory materials will be sent ahead of time along with post-lesson assessment tools that teachers can use to ensure students grasped the essential concepts.

 Virtual and asynchronous: For schools that prefer entirely pre-packaged and pre-recorded video content, Asbury Woods has recorded lessons with our education team in the field and they will be sent with preparatory and assessment tools.